itshallrun/stratos_react/README.md

 - styling is based on plain JS and CSS, inspired by the inspinia theme, which was used for the original project.

-## Before use in production
+## Deployment

-In order to use this APP in production you need to specify the access to your own:
+To use this APP in production you need to specify your own:

-- data API
+- data API access
 - google maps API key
 - imprint if required

-### DATA API FORMAT
+### Data API format
 (wip)

 ### Google maps API key